janetzuluu/code-the-dream/Assignment 4.md

 ### **Submission:**
 - Save your completed Python code in a `.py` file or Jupyter Notebook.
 - Ensure each task is implemented correctly and add comments to explain your code.
-- Submit the code file according to the guidelines provided by your instructor.